-How to Make Money With Bitcoin?
-Well Bitcoin is a cryptocurrency, and unless you have been living under a rock, you have heard of this lucrative, emerging sector of the financial marketplace.
+Wondering how to make money with bitcoin?
+Bitcoin is a cryptocurrency.
+Unless you've been living under a rock, you've heard of this lucrative, emerging sector of the financial marketplace.

 And more recently it has earned a semi-conventional place in the financial world by becoming considered less of a fringe investment.

 In February of 2021, Tesla bought 1.5 billion in bitcoin.
 They also announced they will be accepting bitcoin to purchase its products.
 Consequently, the price of bitcoin rocketed up.

 But what is cryptocurrency?
 How is it traded and how can you as an individual investor utilize it?
 This guide will tell you all this and also how to make money with bitcoin.

 Cryptocurrency is a label given to many different forms of digital currency whose transactions are verified and recorded by a decentralized system that operates by solving a series of encrypted codes.
 This decentralized system is usually blockchain.